ruarq/lmc/contribute.md

 Please stick to what I've written here, else your work might be rejected.

-Also note, that just sticking to the rules will not automatically mean your pull request will be accepted.
+Also note that just sticking to the rules will not automatically mean your pull request will be accepted.
 I might reject it either way.

 ## Rules